smartlogic/BohConf/README.md

 ## Updating the cache

 Before committing, run `bin/update-manifest` to update the cache manifest.
 This will ensure people with an offline copy will get the update.
+I recommend using a tool like [live](http://github.com/ngauthier/nicks-toolbox/blob/master/live) to run it on file system changes.

-During development, it seems the cache update does not work under localhost, I'm not sure why.
-You may want to remove the manifest while developing.
-Shrug.
+Sometimes the cache gets stuck.
+In chrome visit [chrome://appcache-internals/](chrome://appcache-internals/) to clear it manuall.